Content Writer at SocialBee

 - They can customize their experience by choosing algorithms that show them the content they prefer, rather than having content dictated by a central algorithm like on X.

-Bluesky even allows users to use their own custom domains, which gives them more personalization over their profiles and increases their control over how they appear online.
+Bluesky even allows users to use their own custom domains, which allows them to verify their accounts without needing approval from the platform.

 Bluesky focuses on decentralization and user control, while X remains more centralized.
 Though it’s still growing, Bluesky’s emphasis on privacy, autonomy, and user customization sets it apart from traditional platforms where users have less say in how their data and interactions are managed.